agsb/minute/docs/keebs.md

 | M3 | | | |
 | | | | |

-the two pads of six keystwelve
+---

-### Layers
+## Layers

-The order of layers could be changed
-### Limitations
+The characters were grouped into layers using following alternative frequency analysis of the NGSL corpus for letters and classical frequency analysis for punctuation and digits.

 The order of letters inside layers is not yet adjusted or balanced finger use.

-For sake of use "hold and tap", no automatic key repeat allowed, (maybe as combo ?)
+For sake of use "hold and taps", no automatic key repeat allowed, (maybe as combo ?)

 ## **layer 0**